ADirin/OTP1_LectureMaterial/Week 5/Home_Assignment/Tasks.md

 }
 ```

-Jenkins Integration
+## Jenkins Integration
-Objective
+#### Objective
 Automate the build and test process using Jenkins.

-Steps
+*Steps
-Set Up Jenkins:
+1. Set Up Jenkins:

-Install Jenkins on your local machine or server.
+* Install Jenkins on your local machine or server.
-Install the necessary plugins for Java and Git integration.
+* Install the necessary plugins for Java and Git integration.

-Create a Jenkins Pipeline:
+2. Create a Jenkins Pipeline:

-Set up a new Jenkins job and configure it as a pipeline.
+* Set up a new Jenkins job and configure it as a pipeline.

-Add Jenkinsfile:
+3. Add Jenkinsfile:

-Create a Jenkinsfile in your repository with the following content:
+* Create a Jenkinsfile in your repository with the following content:

+  > pipeline {
+    agent any

+    stages {
+        stage('Build') {
+            steps {
+                sh 'javac Account.java AccountTest.java'
+            }
+        }
+        stage('Test') {
+            steps {
+                sh 'java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore AccountTest'
+            }
+        }
+    }
+}
+4. Run the Pipeline:
+* Trigger the pipeline manually or set it up to trigger on each commit.

+## Resources
+* Jenkins Official Documentation
+* JUnit Official Documentation

+## Recommended Video
+For a visual guide on setting up Jenkins, watch this YouTube video:

+Introduction to Jenkins